AI ALIGNMENT FORUM

 The conjunction fallacy consists in assuming that specific conditions are more probable than more general ones.

-The conjunction fallacy suggests that one should be to any claim, as even though each such detail may make the claim so much more convincing, it also inevitably subtracts from its validity.
+The conjunction fallacy suggests that one should be very careful in adding details to any claim, as even though each such detail may make the claim so much more convincing, it also inevitably subtracts from its validity.

 Blog posts